 If you allow your black-eyed Susans to self-sow by dropping seeds, you'll leave the propagating work up to your plants without having to take on this task yourself.
 You can also dig clumps of plants in fall and divide the roots, but whether they'll continue coming back year after year is a roll of the dice.

-On every gardener's checklist is finding plants that have a high threshold of resistance to pests and diseases.
+Every gardener loves to select plants that have good resistance to pests and diseases.
 The less work you have to do to help protect plants from problems, the more you'll be able to simply enjoy their beauty.
 Black-eyed Susans generally experience no significant problems from insect or disease attack.

-You may occasionally see aphids on your plants, but they rarely cross the threshold of doing any significant damage.
+You may occasionally see aphids on your plants, but they rarely do any significant damage.
 Dislodge them with a jet of water from your garden hose or water wand or use an insecticidal soap to deter them.
 You may also see a few caterpillars chewing the leaves, but they typically only cause minor damage.
 Use Bt (Bacillus thuringiensis) that's formulated to control caterpillars and follow all directions on the label for specific amounts and times of application.

 You may see powdery mildew, which presents as a white baby-powder-like substance on the leaf surfaces.
 This disease is caused by different fungal pathogens that cause the same symptoms.
 Preventing this disease is easier than controlling it.